thingsboard/thingsboard.github.io/_includes/docs/user-guide/calculated-fields/index.md

 {% endif %}
 {% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 {% include images-gallery.liquid imageCollection=calculatedFieldsParametersPE %}
 {% endif %}

+<b><font size="4">View detailed information of the calculated field</font></b>

+Click the calculated field to view its details.

+{% assign calculatedFieldsParameters2CE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-2-ce.png
+        title: Click the calculated field to view its details.
+'
+%}

+{% assign calculatedFieldsParameters2PE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-2-pe.png
+        title: Click the calculated field to view its details.
+'
+%}

+{% if docsPrefix == null %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParameters2CE %}
+{% endif %}
+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParameters2PE %}
+{% endif %}

+<b><font size="4">Modify the calculated field</font></b>

+To modify the calculated field, click it to open the details view, then click the orange **pencil** button.
+After making your changes, click the orange **check** button to apply the updates.

+{% assign calculatedFieldsParameters3CE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-3-ce.png
+        title: To modify the calculated field, click it to open the details view, then click the orange **pencil** button.
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-4-ce.png
+        title: After making your changes, click the orange **check** button to apply the updates.
+'
+%}

+{% assign calculatedFieldsParameters3PE = '
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-3-pe.png
+        title: To modify the calculated field, click it to open the details view, then click the orange **pencil** button.
+    ===
+        image: /images/user-guide/calculated-fields/calculated-fields-parameters-4-pe.png
+        title: After making your changes, click the orange **check** button to apply the updates.
+'
+%}

+{% if docsPrefix == null %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParameters3CE %}
+{% endif %}
+{% if docsPrefix == "pe/" or docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
+{% include images-gallery.liquid imageCollection=calculatedFieldsParameters3PE %}
+{% endif %}

 ## Calculated fields overview video